isage/Adrenaline/docs/src/03-AdrenalineMenu/02-AdrenalineSettings.md

 ## USB device

-Selects the device that will be show up when connecting the Vita into a system via USB.
+Selects the device that will show up when connecting the Vita to a system via USB.

 The options are: